-- Antialiasing fuzzes out edges of graphical elements so as to avoid the appearance of jaggedness associated with discrete screen pixels.
+- When rendering 2D graphical elements, Antialiasing fuzzes out edges to avoid the appearance of jaggedness associated with discrete screen pixels.

-- With Antialiasing->True, black lines may appear slightly gray.
+- When antialiasing graphical elements, black lines may appear slightly gray.

 - Antialiasing can be turned on and off not just for complete graphics, but also for individual primitives or groups of primitives within a single graphic.

 - Antialiasing does not alter the appearance of fonts.
 Font antialiasing is typically controlled by a global operating system setting.

 - Antialiasing does not alter the appearance of Graphics3D objects.
 3D graphical antialiasing is a global property of the renderer controlled by the "HardwareAntialiasingQuality" suboption of RenderingOptions.

 Observe the line antialiasing, using Rasterize: